Protect essential income. Keep options open.

 5–10 Years from Retirement, Seeking Stability

-For people within roughly 5–10 years of retirement aiming to reduce uncertainty in monthly income.
+For people within roughly 5–10 years of retirement who want more confidence around essential monthly income.

 - Match essential spend to more stable sources first.